petabridge/akka-bootcamp/src/Unit-3/lesson2/README.md

 Build and run `GithubActors.sln`, and let's compare the performance of the app now that we're using 10 `GithubWorkerActor` instances per `GithubCoordinatorActor` instead of 1:

 ![GtihubActors at the end of lesson 2](images/lesson2-after.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-3/lesson2/images/lesson2-after.gif).

 **At the start of the lesson, it took us 16 seconds to download our first 4 users** for https://github.com/petabridge/akka-bootcamp. **At the end of the lesson it took us less than 4 seconds**.
 And it only took two lines of code to do it - that's how easy it is to parallelize work using actors.